SolverXCaptcha/Captcha-Solver-Service/readme.md

 ## 🚀 Overview

 WSSolver is a high-performance captcha solving service that generates valid tokens for various captcha types including Turnstile and more.
-Our API provides a simple HTTP interface for seamless integration into your applications.
+Our API provides a simple HTTP interface for seamless integration into your applications

 ## ✨ Features